weaveworks/scope/site/installing.md

 The [minimesos](https://github.com/ContainerSolutions/minimesos) project enables you to run an Apache Mesos cluster on a single machine, which makes it very easy to develop Mesos frameworks.

-Weave Scope is part of minimesos cluster by default, and can be accessed at `http://172.17.0.1:4040/`.
+By default, Weave Scope is included in the minimesos cluster, and can be accessed at `http://172.17.0.1:4040/`.

 If Weave Scope is removed from your minimesos cluster, you can add it back with the following command: